jhellerstein/hydro/docs/docs/hydro/live-collections/determinism.md

 :::

-Hydro thus guarantees **eventual determinism**: given a set of streaming inputs which have arrived, the outputs of the program will **eventually** have the same _final_ value.
-This makes it easy to build composable blocks of code without having to worry about runtime behavior such as batching or network delays.
+Hydro thus guarantees **eventual determinism**: given a set of specific live collections as inputs, the outputs of the program will **eventually** have the same _final_ value.
+Eventual determinism makes it easy to build composable blocks of code without having to worry about non-deterministic runtime behavior such as batching or network delays.

 :::note

-Much existing literature in distributed systems focuses on consistency levels such as "eventual consistency" which typically correspond to guarantees when reading the state of a _replicated_ object (or set of objects) at a _specific point_ in time.
+Much existing literature in distributed systems focuses on data consistency levels such as "eventual consistency".
+These typically correspond to guarantees when reading the state of a _replicated_ object (or set of objects) at a _specific point_ in time.
 Hydro does not use such a consistency model internally, instead focusing on the values local to each distributed location _over time_.
 Concepts such as replication, however, can be layered on top of this model.

 :::

 ## Unsafe Operations in Hydro
 All **safe** APIs in Hydro (the ones you can call regularly in Rust) guarantee determinism.
 But often it is necessary to do something non-deterministic, like generate events at a fixed wall-clock-time interval, or split an input into arbitrarily sized batches.

 Hydro offers APIs for such concepts behind an **`unsafe`** guard.
-This keyword is typically used to mark Rust functions that may not be memory-safe, but we reuse this in Hydro to mark non-deterministic APIs.
+This keyword is typically used to mark Rust functions that may not be memory-safe, but we reuse this in Hydro to mark APIs with non-deterministic constructs.

 To call such an API, the Rust compiler will ask you to wrap the call in an `unsafe` block.
 It is typically good practice to also include a `// SAFETY: ...` comment to explain why the non-determinism is there.